sairambokka/resume-job-matcher/README.md

 - [ ] Automated tests & CI pipeline
 - [ ] Docker containerization

+## 🔮 Future Work

+This application can be improved in a lot of different ways:

+1. **LinkedIn API Integration**: This app currently uses a third-party API for fetching LinkedIn Jobs.
+This can be replaced by the official LinkedIn API when available.

+2. **Match Percentage**: Each job could have a percentage-based match besides the job link to show how well matched each job is with the Resume.
+Due to API constraints, this feature is not yet implemented.

+3. **Enhanced Skill Gap Analysis**: The skill gap analysis can be more in-depth based on each job description, providing more personalized learning recommendations.

+4. **UI Improvements**: Enhance the user interface for better user experience and accessibility.

 ## ❓ Troubleshooting

 **Issue**: PDF parsing fails